suryasundarraj/pam-password-vusb/README.md

 ### Burning the Firmware to the AVR Chip using avrdude

-For Building the firmware first clone this git repo to your desktop, using
+For Building the firmware first clone this git repo to your desktop using ,

               git clone https://github.com/suryasundarraj/pam-password-vusb.git
               cd pam-password-vsb
               cd firmware